 People line up at more than one entrance to get into the largest museum on the planet, the Louvre.
-In this guide, we’ll walk you through everything you have to know to visit the Louvre from hours, how to get tickets, where it is located, a brief history, and what to see.
-This way you are prepared for a solo visit or ideally a guided tour of the Louvre.
+In this guide, we’ll walk you right through everything you need to know to visit the Louvre from how to get tickets to great tours to take and what to see inside.
+This way, you’ll be prepared to visit one of the greatest collections of art in the world.

 Before you plan anything else, you need to know the Louvre museum hours.
-Luckily for you, the Louvre is open nearly every day of the year from 9:00 A.M. to 6:00 P.M., except on Tuesdays – when the museum is closed.
-The museum also has a night opening on Wednesdays and Fridays where the museum stays open until 9:45 pm.
+Lucky for you, the Louvre is open nearly every day of the year from 9 am to 6 pm, except on Tuesdays when the museum is closed.
+The museum also has a night opening on Fridays where the museum stays open until 9:45 pm.
 Keep in mind that the Louvre is closed on January 1, May 1, and December 25.

 - Tuesday: Closed

 Pro Tip: If you can, try to visit the Louvre in the evening for a more intimate experience.
-It’s typically less busy giving you a chance to view the exhibits longer. link.
+It’s typically less busy, giving you a chance to view the exhibits longer.

 Short Answer: 3 hours inside